lukelex/csv_record/README.md

   obj.do_something
 end
 ```
+`obj` refers to the instance you are in

 ###Avaiable Callbacks
 Here is a list with all the available callbacks, listed in the same order in which they will get called during the respective operations: